|PDH Online Course Description||PDH Units/

 Learning Units (Hours)

 Tim Laughlin, PE

-The majority of states have the authority from the US EPA to administered-regulated stormwater discharges from PBSTs facilities.
+The majority of states have the authority from the US EPA to administer and regulate stormwater discharges from PBSTs facilities.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.

 NY PE & PLS: You must choose courses that are technical in nature or related to matters of laws and ethics contributing to the health and welfare of the public.
 NY Board does not accept courses related to office management, risk management, leadership, marketing, accounting, financial planning, real estate, and basic CAD.
 Specific course topics that are on the borderline and are not acceptable by the NY Board have been noted under the course description on our website.